tyleretters/nor.the-rn.info/_posts/2022-03-06-waking-by-matt-lowery.md

 I spent plenty of quality time with the music.
 This sounds obvious but worth noting I listened *before* putting image to medium.
 Sometimes I will *not* listen to the release and sometimes I will make images *during* the first listen.
 Matt's approach to the album was measured and thoughtful.
 I wanted to reciprocate.

 I did plenty of sketching and studies.
 We explored working with AI to create images.
-I’m still quite fond of this one:
+I'm still quite fond of this one:

 ![Matt Lowery AI](/assets/images/matt-lowery-ai.jpg)